-These sensitivities show the impact of immediate parallel shifts of the risk free rates in each currency, of using a swap yield curve as at March 31, 2024, and of adjusting the extrapolation of JPY interest rates beyond the 40th year to use the ultimate forward rate (UFR) method2.
+These sensitivities show the impact of immediate parallel shifts of the risk free rates in each currency, of using a swap yield curve as at March 31, 2025, and of adjusting the extrapolation of JPY interest rates beyond the 40th year to use the ultimate forward rate (UFR) method.
 The adjusted net worth would change due to the change in market values of bonds and other assets.
 The value of in-force would also change as the discount rate and the future asset investment yields change.
 Here, the adjusted net worth is unchanged when using the swap yield curve, or when changing to use the UFR method.
 The volatility parameters of the interest rate model are the same as for the base case parameters.
 Only the term structure parameters are changed.
-Negative interest rates are not floored at zero.